datalorax/equatiomatic/README.md

 ```

 The equation is returned as a string.
 You can copy/paste it into your R
-Markdown doc and it will render as
+Markdown doc (minus the quotes) and it will render as

 ![](man/figures/eq1.png)